Nando Moura: Controversies

-In early December 2020, Nando became involved in a controversy with the musician Matuê, claiming that Matuê's music was poor and sets a bad example through their use of drugs.
-Moura claimed that Matuê participated in the Flow Podcast program and that the program glorified marijuana use.
+In early December 2020, Nando became involved in a controversy with the musician Matuê, claiming that Matuê's music was poor and set a bad example through lyrics evoking the usage of drugs.
+Matuê had participated in the Flow Podcast, which Moura claimed glorified marijuana use.

-In mid-April 2019, a false story spread among networks and influencers, including Tecmundo and Felipe Neto, that Moura would be arrested for offending a college student.
+In mid-April 2019, a false story spread among networks and influencers, including Felipe Neto and Brazilian website TecMundo, that Moura would be arrested for offending a college student.
 In 2015, Felipe Neto was convicted in the first instance for fake news about Nando Moura.
 The case was later dismissed.

-In February 2019, Nando erroneously stated on his channel that Stalin had two Nobel Prizes.
+In February 2019, Nando erroneously stated on his channel that Joseph Stalin had two Nobel Prizes.
 This led to mocking on social networks.
 The error was later corrected in the video description.

 YouTube demonetized some videos on his YouTube channel for infractions related to hate speech and disinformation.

-An opinion article in New York Times described his channel as "right-wing conspiracy-filled" and stated that it uses "pop culture as a gateway to far-right ideas".
+An opinion article in The New York Times described his channel as "right-wing conspiracy-filled" and stated that it uses "pop culture as a gateway to far-right ideas".

-Influence

-Estadão describes Moura in 2019 as once being among the most influential online defenders of Jair Bolsonaro.
-In 2020, he became one of the main criticizers of Bolsonaro's government because of the government's attitudes about corruption and the COVID-19 crisis.